Skip to Content

 Courtesy of brand

-Wearing an LED face mask may look as though you've stepped out of an Alfred Hitchcock thriller, but actually, what it's doing to improve the appearance of your skin is far from horrifying.
+Once you’ve found the best LED face mask, yes you may look as though you've stepped out of an Alfred Hitchcock thriller, but actually, what it's doing to improve the appearance of your skin is far from horrifying.

-Reigning supreme as a gateway to better skin, LED face masks can help everything from acne and redness to fine lines and scarring – and they have great success in boosting collagen and elastin production, too.
+Reigning supreme as a gateway to better skin, these LED devices can help everything from acne and redness to fine lines and scarring – and they have great success in boosting collagen and elastin production, too.
+So here’s your sign to start your LED journey now so that by the summer, you’ll have a glowing, unified and compliment-worthy complexion.

-What's the catch then?
+So you may be wondering, what's the catch then?
 Yes, it's true that the effects are widely acknowledged, but the elephant in the room is that these gizmos aren't exactly affordable.
-Many of the top-rated tools can reach four-figure price tags, but as the bargain babes we are, we come bearing good news!
-Many top-rated masks feature similar tech to their spennier counterparts, just at a *much* friendlier price.
+Many of the top-rated tools can reach four-figure price tags, but as the bargain babes we are, we come bearing good news by brining you the best under £400!

 What is light therapy?